 My favourite!
 My online resources, including my courses, can be accessed from you PC, laptop, tablet or smartphone.
 So, whenever you have a few minutes spare, you could watch a video on your phone.
 Then when you get home, you can continue on your computer.

 Thanks to the internet you can now be part of communities with people from all over the world and not just those who attend the same evening classes with you.
 I started my Facebook group Ask Angelika for anybody who is learning German, whether they are beginners or advanced learners.
 Join us!

 Over the years we seem to find it harder and harder to concentrate for a longer stretch of time.
 If you find the same, then watching a 5 minute video is a lot better than trying to stay awake for a 2 hour lesson ☺

 Of course, there is nothing stopping you from watching more than one video at a time.
 But if that’s all you feel like doing, it’s possible and doable.

 Another reason why I love online courses.
 Learners have the flexibility of learning anytime and anywhere.
 If you had lessons with me via Skype or at your home, it would only be possible if we found a time suitable for both of us.
 If you lived in another country and timezone it would get more and more complicated.
 With online courses it doesn’t matter.
 You can watch the videos or do the activities AND ask questions when you have time.
 And I can answer them as soon as I am online – even when you’re asleep.
 Win win!

-With a 30-Day-Money-Back guarantee you’ve got nothing to lose … except maybe that niggling grammar problem that’s been bothering you for ages!
+They might just solve that niggling grammar problem that’s been bothering you for ages!
 And that’s not a bad thing!